BJP Crisis in Delhi NCR - Homebound to Bengal

 West Bengal votes, Delhi NCR gloats

-We all know about the legendary Bengal elections.
-What few people knew is how it had the unsung ability to demobilise the Delhi-NCR routine.
+The nation and national news have just got over the legendary Bengal elections.
+What few people knew was how it had the unsung ability to demobilise the Delhi-NCR routine.

-Yes, Maid in India is the new precious commodity, and finding a good maid is like white Gold, err, no, white elephant.
+Yes, Maid in India is the new national chartbuster, a precious commodity, and finding a good maid is like white Gold, err, no, white elephant.

 Gen-Zee Maids